ProBoards: Software history

-Due to the advent of Facebook, ProBoards transitioned into a social network and forum service hybrid with the introduction of version 5.
+Due to the advent of Facebook, ProBoards transitioned into a social network and forum service hybrid with the introduction of version 5 in 2013.
+In 2014, ProBoards launched Forums.net, a monthly subscription-based service for hosting private message boards for businesses.

 Hosting

 Although a number of subscription style features are optionally available, there is no obligation for any user to purchase anything from ProBoards.
 Forums are hosted for free, with no bandwidth or webspace cap, provided users allow advertisements to be displayed on their forum.
+ProBoards continues to offer forums with no bandwidth or webspace limitations, supported by advertisements.
+Users can purchase subscription-based features to unlock advanced functionalities, such as ad removal and forum branding options.

 Until September 2003, ProBoards was supported by popunders, but these were discontinued in favor of less intrusive methods of advertising.
 Currently a typical forum will contain a Google AdSense banner ad and some small text links on every page.
 ProBoards also sells advertising directly to users through a selfserve system.

 ProBoards also has an agreement with a third party chatroom provider, addonInteractive, to provide Java-based chatrooms to users.
 Each forum admin can activate a free version of the chat on their forum, with paid upgrades available for busy forums.
 The chats integrate fully with forum accounts.

 Policies

 ProBoards users are bound by a number of Terms of Service, restricting the type of content which may appear on a ProBoards forum.
 ProBoards prohibits illegal or adult content.
 Formerly, only English forums were allowed, but in May 2010 this policy was changed, allowing boards to be created in any language.
 In addition to content policies, Proboards terms also seemingly prohibit the use of "ad-blocking" technology when accessing its services.
+In November 2020, ProBoards took the decision to remove a forum used by members of the New York Police Department after an officer who was a regular poster on the board was outed as having used it to share "racist, misogynistic, anti-Semitic, and homophobic sentiments".

 User privacy is protected by a Privacy Policy outlining the use of logged information, as well as cookie policy, forum monitoring, and publicly available information.

 The US COPPA law is enforced by requiring all users to enter their date of birth on registration.
 Users aged under 13 are not permitted to register at any ProBoards forum.
 According to the Terms of Service, any user under the age of 18 also requires parental permission to register, but this is taken as implied when they accept the registration agreement and not verified.

 ProBoards allows users to apply affiliate marketing practices to monetize their communities via a partnership with VigLink announced January 2014.
 This partnership allows any ProBoards forum managers or creators to generate revenue from traffic with VigLink Insert.